PORTAGE AND SUMMIT COUNTY DOMESTIC VIOLENCE ATTORNEYS

 This means no contact of any sort, including telephone calls, text messages, emails, online posts, letters, cards, etc.

 Even the slightest violation of a domestic violence protection order may trigger a bond revocation.
 It might also lend to additional criminal charges, such as Violation of a Protection Order or Victim/Witness Intimidation.
-It is true even if the victim condones or consents to the contact to the contact.
+It is true even if the victim condones or consents to the contact.

 The Ohio Revised Code defines “family or household member” as any of the following who is residing, or has resided, with the offender: